danielrss/programmers-spot/README.md

 # programmerSSpot

-### This project is a Web Application built with ASP.NET Web Forms.
-Its' purpose is for programmers to be able to present themselves, share opinions on different software companies and find good opportunities.
-ProgrammerSSpot can also be helpful to software companies when the are looking for developers.
+### This project is a Web Application built with ASP.NET Web Forms using the MVP pattern (with the help of the [WebFormsMvp](https://github.com/webformsmvp/webformsmvp) library) and DI (Ninject).

+### The project's purpose is for programmers to be able to present themselves, share opinions on different software companies and find good opportunities.
+ProgrammerSSpot can also be helpful to software companies when they are looking for developers.